Jet fragmentation function and groomed substructure of bottom quark jets in proton-proton collisions at 5.02 TeV: Introduction

 where $m_{\PQQ}$ is the mass of the heavy quark and $m_{\PQQ\Pg}$ is the invariant mass of the heavy-quark and gluon system~\cite{Gribov:1972ri, Dokshitzer:1977sg, Altarelli:1977zs, Catani:2000ef, Ilten:2017rbd}.
 Equation (\ref{eq:massive_splitting}) has no soft divergence and it reduces to the standard DGLAP splitting function in the massless limit $m_{\PQQ} \to 0$.
 As a consequence of the mass term, the momentum balance of a gluon emission off a heavy quark is expected to be more asymmetric in energy than it is for light quarks ($\PQq\to \PQq\Pg$), or gluons ($\Pg\to \Pg\Pg$), such that the heavy quark carries a larger amount of the momentum of the branching.
 This results in the heavy-flavor hadron that is observed experimentally carrying a substantial fraction of the heavy-quark momentum.
 The mass term also leads to the ``dead-cone'' effect, a general feature of quantum gauge field theories whereby collinear radiation is suppressed for massive particles.
 In QCD, the presence of a mass term in the quark propagator leads to a suppression of gluon emissions at a small angle relative to the recoiling heavy quark~\cite{Dokshitzer:1991fd}.
 The probability to have a gluon emission with an opening angle $\theta$ with respect to the heavy quark in a $\PQQ \to \PQQ\Pg$ branching is given by

 where the parameter ${\theta_0 = m_{\PQQ}/E_{\PQQ}}$ dictates the effective size of the dead-cone angle, with $E_{\PQQ}$ being the energy of the heavy quark before the branching.
 The resulting dead-cone region is larger for more massive quarks or for a gluon emission from a less energetic heavy quark.
 In the massless limit, ${\theta_{0} \to 0}$, one recovers the textbook collinear divergence of massless QCD.
-The dead-cone effect has been directly observed by the ALICE Collaboration using jets containing a fully reconstructed \PDz meson~\cite{ALICE:2021aqk}, but no comparable analysis has been performed yet for \PQb jets.
-The effect is expected to be stronger for the latter.
+The dead-cone effect has been directly observed by the ALICE Collaboration using jets containing a fully reconstructed \PDz meson~\cite{ALICE:2021aqk}.
+More recently, the LHCb Collaboration has made a measurement of the Lund jet plane of jets containing a \PBpm meson, accessing the \PQb quark dead cone via a comparison to a light-quark-enriched jet sample of jets recoiling off of \PZ bosons~\cite{LHCb:2025mcq}.